csun-rf-lab/antennameasure/README.md

 # TODO

+* Set axis velocities
+* When jogging (like +5), app stops listening long before the move is complete if the axis velocity is very slow
 * Tests for extractMeasurement... functions
 * Add some controls to the VNA view
 * Show the measurements as they happen (defaults for single axis/freq, dropdowns for more complex jobs)